 4. Reference, Borrow, and Steal

 Finish your songs.
 Reference your material.
 You’ll find me repeating some crucial points in every blog post, but it’s because they are the most important things you can do.

 If you want to run a marathon, you need to get outside to train, and you need to fuel your body.
 Train and fuel.
 The rest are technicalities.
 It’s the same with songwriting: reference and finish.
 These are the two actions that will take you the furthest, every time.
 Reference and finish.

 Your favorite songs are treasure maps waiting to be unfolded.
 They are laced with clues for how to structure, compose, and arrange.
 Listen for the interplay between sections.
+Every reference track is filled with their own songwriting tips for music producers.
 Pay attention to sound choice.
 Borrow chord progressions and movement.
 You can drop a song into your DAW to create arrangement markers as a reference for structure.

 Commit your MIDI tracks to audio.
 Commit to a title.
 Commit to a due date that you’ll finish the songs.
 Commitment means moving forward, and if you’re not moving forward, you’re not writing the song.

 Commitment is a force to be reckoned with because it keeps procrastination and perfectionism from setting in.
 Commitment is how you finish a whole catalog of songs.
 And in this game, quantity = quality.
 The more songs you can commit to finishing, the faster you will win the game of becoming the best producer you can be.